 Social media is one of the best parts of owning a blog.
-From having a place to talk with your followers, to collaborating and communicating with other bloggers – your social media channels are where you’ll thrive as a creator and gain exposure by sharing your content and interacting with others, too.
-Social media is also a pretty confusing minefield when it comes to setting up accounts for your blog.
+From having a place to talk with your followers, to collaborating and communicating with other bloggers – your channels are where you’ll thrive as a creator and gain exposure by sharing your content and interacting with others, too.
+Social networks are also a pretty confusing minefield when it comes to setting up accounts for your blog.
 There are quite a number of networks out there, and it’s pretty easy to feel overwhelmed when you’re trying to figure out which networks you should be focussing on.

 When I started Mile in My Glasses, I was given a great piece of advice: to only focus on one social media network at a time.
 Figure out the kinks, how it will benefit not only you but how you serve your followers – and then move on to figuring out the next.
 Instead of opening 10 accounts and doing not so well with any of them, it meant that I focused my energy on opening one at a time, figuring out how to make it work for me, and then going to the next.
 This is how I really strategised my Pinterest presence, which got me over 2 million (and counting!) monthly viewers, whereas if I was focusing on multiple social media networks at a time, Pinterest could easily have wilted to nothing under my shared focus on Instagram, Twitter and Bloglovin’.